 Your dog can be suffering from many dental diseases starting with periodontitis and gingivitis that causes a bad smell.
 For all these dental problems that your GSD suffers from, you have to see a veterinarian.
 You should refrain from fighting your dental disease on your own and leave it in the hands of professionals.

-Is It Normal If My GSD’s Gum Color Has Suddenly Changed To A Different Color?
+Is It Normal If your GSD’s Gum Color Has Suddenly Changed To A Different Color?

 The color of the gums on your GSD can change for several reasons and can be very normal at times.
 You can be guided by the color of your dog’s gums to detect some dental problems or in his health in general.
 Among the main alerts that you should notice in your dog’s gum color for diseases are: